KudoAI/chatgpt.js/README.md

 <details>
     <summary>
-        Generate endless answers from all-knowing ChatGPT (on any topic!)
+        Generate endless answers powered by ChatGPT (on any topic!)
     </summary>
     <br>
     <blockquote>